AFNordal/ntnu-nyhavna-s24/README.md

 Core 1 handles initialization of the IMU and IMU interface, and is responsible for reading IMU data.

 For accurate timestamping, the IMU data ready (DRDY) pulse is periodically forwarded to the F9Ps' EXTINT.
 This should happen around once every 2s.
 To be able to align IMU data and F9P timestamps that are offset by more than 2s, the interval between each pulse-forward is decreased by one IMU DRDY pulse for each pulse-forward.
 Every 64 pulse-forwards the interval is reset.

+When a pulse is forwarded, the corresponding IMU sample's `stamped` field is set to 1.
+For all other samples it is set to 0.

 The following two diagrams provide an overview of interactions with the IMU and F9Ps, respectively.